 Urban freeways often cut through the heart of a city, destroying neighborhoods, displacing residents, and reconfiguring street maps.
 These massive infrastructure projects, costing billions of dollars in transportation funds, have been shaped for the last half century by the ideas of highway engineers, urban planners, landscape architects, and architects—with highway engineers playing the leading role.
 In Changing Lanes, Joseph DiMento and Cliff Ellis describe the evolution of the urban freeway in the United States, from its rural parkway precursors through the construction of the interstate highway system to emerging alternatives for more sustainable urban transportation.

-DiMento and Ellis examine the competing visions of the different professions involved in planning these highways and their varying approaches to improving city life.
-They describe controversies that arose over urban freeway construction, focusing on three cases: Syracuse, which early on embraced freeways through its center; Los Angeles, which rejected some routes and then built I-105, the most expensive urban road of its time; and Memphis, which blocked the construction of I-40 through its core.
-Finally, they consider the emerging urban highway removal movement and other innovative efforts by cities to re-envison urban transportation.
+DiMento and Ellis describe controversies that arose over urban freeway construction, focusing on three cases: Syracuse, which early on embraced freeways through its center; Los Angeles, which rejected some routes and then built I-105, the most expensive urban road of its time; and Memphis, which blocked the construction of I-40 through its core.
+Finally, they consider the emerging urban highway removal movement and other innovative efforts by cities to re-envision urban transportation.

 About the Authors

-Joseph F. C. DiMento is Professor of Law and former Director of the Newkirk Center for Science and Society at the University of California, Irvine.
-He is the coauthor of Environmental Governance of the Great Seas: Law and Effect and Changing Lanes: Visions and Histories of Urban Freeways (MIT Press).
+Joseph F. C. DiMento is Professor in the School of Law and former Director of the Newkirk Center for Science and Society at the University of California, Irvine.
+He is coeditor of Climate Change: What It Means for Us, Our Children, and Our Grandchildren (MIT Press).

 Cliff Ellis is Associate Professor in the Graduate Program in City and Regional Planning at Clemson University.